DSoftTechnology/ADS-FDA-Pool3/README.md

 * Testing team session planned for Friday, 26 June 2015 using multiple mobile devices and various operating systems with users unfamiliar with system and development
 * All web forms were tested for browser compatibility on major browsers

-Documented in ...ADS-FDA-Pool3/tree/master/Test
+Tests documented in ...ADS-FDA-Pool3/tree/master/Test

 ###f) Continuous Integration System

 The ADS protype deployment is fully automated using TeamCity.
-Commits pushed to Github trigger TeamCity build process which will pull the latest code, install / update dependencies (NuGet packages), run NUnit and code coverage.
+Commits pushed to Github trigger a TeamCity build process which will pull the latest code, install / update dependencies (NuGet packages), run NUnit and code coverage.
 If all build steps are succesful, the build artifacts are commited to the Azure git repository which triggers an automated deployment on the Azure Staging Web App for QA / Integration tests.
 After success in QA, the automated deployment to Azure Production Web App is manually triggered in TeamCity.

 ###g) Configuration Management